 - Ensure financial controls are established

 Business owners should be aware that there is an inherent conflict that arises with running a business and preparing it for sale.
 Many businesses are run with the objective to minimize tax liabilities.
 Unfortunately, the same techniques and accounting practices that minimize taxes also minimize the value of a business.
+When is The Best Time to Sell a Business?
 Ideally, plans to sell a business should be made three to five years in advance of the anticipated sale.
 This will allow adequate time to make changes and demonstrate a track record of maximum profits.

 In addition to setting a future target date to sell their business, a business owner should ask themselves what they want to get out of the sale.
 Do they just want to finance their retirement?
 Is it important that their son or daughter remains with the business?
 Can they gain tax benefits by financing part of the sales price?
 Do they want to ensure the new owner will treat their customers with the same level of service?
 Make a list of priorities and seek the advice of business professionals to ensure there are no surprises during the business transfer process.